Skip advert

 Advertisement - Article continues below

-The Ford Puma was the UK’s best-selling car in both 2023 and 2024, and during this time this small SUV has had a facelift and the all-electric Ford Puma Gen-E has made its debut.
-After a slow start to the year, Ford is currently on track to turn this winning streak into a hat-trick.
-The Puma is one of the best cars to drive in its class, and it offers pretty good value for money.
-However, fresh competitors are continuing to arrive at an incredibly steady pace.
+The Ford Puma was the UK’s best-selling car in both 2023 and 2024, and this small SUV is showing very few signs of slowing down after a mid-life facelift and the roll-out of the fully electric Puma Gen-E variant.
+The Puma was slow out of the gates at the start of 2025, but as things stand, Ford is on track to turn this winning streak into a hat-trick.
+The Ford Puma is one of the best cars to drive in its class, and it offers pretty good value for money.
+However, fresh competitors are continuing to arrive at a steady pace.

 Advertisement - Article continues below